zenglenn42/utbc2019-hw-05-quiz-engine/README.md

 ![alt tag](docs/img/can-we-talk.png)

 So I got the basic MVP behavior working with my warm-puppy, quiz item test schema.
 But when I went to scale up with some real input data from the OpenTDB, the controller code started fighting me.
 He talked a good game, but he buckled under the pressure of scale.
-I want a badass, but he's gotta be able to wear a tuxedo too.
+I want an expedient badass, but he's gotta be able to wear a tuxedo too.

 ![alt tag](docs/img/tuxedo.png)